tangrams/tangram-docs/pages/sources.md

 This allows the data to be manipulated *after* it is loaded but *before* it is styled.
 Transform functions are useful for custom post-processing, either where you may not have direct control over the source data, or where you have a dynamic manipulation you would like to perform that incorporates other data separate from the source.
 The `transform` function is passed a `data` object, with a GeoJSON FeatureCollection assigned to each layer name, e.g. `data.buildings` would provide data from the `buildings` layer, with individual features accessible in `data.buildings.features`.

-*The `transform` function is currently only supported for tiled GeoJSON and TopoJSON data sources; support may be added for other source formats in the future.*
+The `transform` function is supported for all tiled and untiled GeoJSON, TopoJSON, and MVT data sources.

 ```yaml
 transform: |